LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 <figure id="module-ldf" class="listing">
 ````/code/module-ldf.ttl````
 <figcaption markdown="block">
-The LDF server module contains, amonst others, an HDT and SPARQL-based datasource component, which both extend from the abstract datasource component.
+The LDF server module contains, among others, an HDT and SPARQL-based datasource component, which both extend from the abstract datasource component.
 The HDT and SPARQL datasource are a classes, which both inherit the title parameter from the abstract datasource.
 The HDT datasource takes an HDT file as parameter.
-The SPARQL datasource takes a SPARQL endpoint URI as parameter.
+The SPARQL datasource takes a SPARQL endpoint IRI as parameter.
 </figcaption>
 </figure>